 I’ve been hospitalized, but I don't think I need to be here.
 What can I do?

 The first step is to discuss the situation with your case manager or primary clinician, who can discuss the situation with your treatment team.
 Most times, these situations can be resolved through discussion and negotiation with the treatment team.

 If this isn’t effective, you can ask to speak to the hospital’s human rights officer, or you can sign a three-day letter of intent to leave.
 Either action starts a legal process that will result in your discharge unless the hospital applies for a court hearing to keep you against your will.

 But leaving the hospital earlier than the staff recommends doesn’t mean that you may immediately return to school.
 That’s a separate administrative decision made by MIT’s senior associate dean for students after conversations with the hospital staff, Student Support Services, and clinicians in MIT Medical’s Student Mental Health and Counseling Services.

 You can ask the hospital staff for information, but it may be some time before you get a reply, because the staff will have to ask your friend’s permission before giving out any information.
 Likewise, MIT Medical clinicians and counseling deans cannot give out information without the student's permission.
-But someone, such as a housemaster, may have discussed with the student what information he or she would like to have conveyed to friends and can provide that information when asked.
+But someone, such as a housemaster, may have discussed with the student what information they would like to have conveyed to friends and can provide that information when asked.